urostripunovic/JavaScript-Fighting-Game/README.md

 # "2d Fighting Game"

-A simple 2D fighting made in JS/HTML and CSS with object orianted programming in mind.
+A simple 2D fighting made in JS/HTML and CSS with object oriented programming in mind.
 Spirte animations, local CO-OP, simple fighting game logic and an AI too boot were done in this project.
 ---
 ### Assets
 [Oak Woods Assets](https://brullov.itch.io/oak-woods)